Ratio to Fraction Calculator

 A part-to-part ratio is an expression of the relationship between two subsets of a set.
 For example, the proportion of peaches to oranges in a basket of only peaches and oranges can be expressed using a part-to-part ratio.

-A part-to-part ratio is actually converted to two fractions, each equivalent to a part-to-whole ratio for each of the subsets.
+A part-to-part ratio is converted to two fractions.
+Each fraction is equivalent to a part-to-whole ratio for each of the subsets.

 To convert, start by adding both parts of the ratio together.
 This will be the denominator for each of the fractions and also represents the whole set.

-Then, each part of the ratio creates a fraction, with the numerator being the first part of the ratio and the denominator being the sum that was just found.
+Then, each part of the ratio creates a fraction, with the numerators being the first and second parts of the ratio and the denominator being the sum that was just found.

 The result will be two fractions that represent the proportion of the subset to the whole set.